benchopt/benchmark_jointdiag/README.rst

 $$

 where | | stands for the matrix determinant and $\\textrm{diag}$ stands for the operator that keeps only the diagonal elements of a matrix.
-Optionaly, the matrix $B$ can be enforced to be orthogonal.
+Optionally, the matrix $B$ can be enforced to be orthogonal.

 Install
 --------